abhishekraj007/topcoder-frontend/README.md

         }
     }
 }
-// Making default button style global so that it could be use anywhere on the page .btn-default {
+// Making default-button style global so that it could be use anywhere on the page .btn-default {
     background-color: $main;
     border-color: $main;